curl/curl/docs/libcurl/curl_ws_recv.md

 **buffer**, but not more than **buflen** bytes. *recv* is set to the number of bytes actually stored.

-If there is more fragment data to deliver than what fits in the provided *buffer*, libcurl returns a full buffer and the application needs to call this function again to continue draining the buffer.

 The *meta* pointer gets set to point to a *const struct curl_ws_frame* that contains information about the received data.
 See the curl_ws_meta(3) for details on that struct.

+If there is more fragment data to deliver than what fits in the provided *buffer*, libcurl returns a full buffer.
+The bytesleft member of *meta* indicates how many additional bytes are expected to arrive as part of the current fragment.
+The application needs to call this function again to continue to retrieve more bytes.

+The call returns **CURLE_AGAIN** if there is no data to read - the socket is used in non-blocking mode internally.
+When **CURLE_AGAIN** is returned, use your operating system facilities like *select(2)* to wait for data.
+The socket may be obtained using curl_easy_getinfo(3) with CURLINFO_ACTIVESOCKET(3).

+Wait on the socket only if curl_ws_recv(3) returns **CURLE_AGAIN**.
+The reason for this is libcurl or the SSL library may internally cache some data, therefore you should call curl_ws_recv(3) until all data is read which would include any cached data.

 # %PROTOCOLS%